Doctor of Nursing Practice degree (DNP) in Advanced Clinical Care

 • Women’s Health Nurse Practitioner

-• Clinical Nurse Specialist – Adult
+• Clinical Nurse Specialist – Adult-Gerontology.

 + Other APRNs may be considered for admission after a gap analysis of coursework and work experience is evaluated.